-This 10 week program is jointly developed and administered by Baylor and Scott & White.
-The development of this program is a creative step in progression of Scott & White’s research objectives, while supporting the professional and educational development of our future medical providers.
+This 10 week program is jointly developed and administered by Baylor Scott & White Health.
+The development of this program is a creative step in progression of Baylor Scott & White Health’s research objectives, while supporting the professional and educational development of our future medical providers.
 This program will provide Baylor undergraduate students a distinctive edge as they apply for graduate programs, professional school and residency programs and ultimately will produce professionals well trained in biomedical and clinical research.

-This program is developed through Scott & White and Richard Sanker, PhD, Director of Prehealth Studies at Baylor University.
+This program is developed through Baylor Scott & White Health and Richard Sanker, PhD, Director of Prehealth Studies at Baylor University.

 Interested in serving as a mentor?
 Contact Hania Wehbe-Janek, PhD